 I made this for a family gathering.
 It was so delicious!
 Loved it!!
 It was devoured, I'll definitely be making this again.
 I like the other commenters suggestion to use in lettuce wraps.

 Hey Kat!
 So great to hear - thanks for the kind feedback.
 (And yes to trying this with lettuce wraps!
 Such a great idea.)
-Have a beautiful week!
+Have a great week!

 I made this today for lunch for my husband and myself and wow!
 It was delicious.
 I added edamame to my serving and my husband ate his in lettuce wraps.
 So good!